DaintyJet/VChat_GTER_EggHunter/README.md

       * We can see that the offset (Discovered with [pattern_offset.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_offset.rb) earlier) is at the byte offset of `143`, the ESP has `23` bytes after jumping to the address in the ESP register, and the EBP is at the byte offset `139`.
       * The most important thing we learned is that we have `24` bytes to work with!
 This is not much...
 However, we know there are `144` Bytes of **free space** from the **start** to the **end** of our **buffer**!
 6. Open the `Executable Modules` window from the **views** tab in Immunity Debugger.
 This allows us to see the memory offsets of each dependency VChat uses.
-This will help inform us as to which `jmp esp` instruction we should pick, since we want to avoid any *Windows dynamic libraries* since their base addresses may vary between executions and Windows systems.
+This will help inform us which `jmp esp` instruction we should pick, since we want to avoid any *Windows dynamic libraries* since their base addresses may vary between executions and Windows systems.

 	<img src="Images/I13.png" width=600>